confluentinc/ksql/design-proposals/klip-4-produce-data.md

   WITH ( property_name = expression [, ...] );
 ```

-The `WITH` clause will now accept two additional property_names: `PARTITIONS`/`REPLICAS` If the
+The `WITH` clause for CS/CT statements will now accept two additional property_names:
-topic *does not exist* and these values are specified, this command will create a topic with a the
+`PARTITIONS`/`REPLICAS` If the topic *does not exist* and these values are specified, this command
-set number of partitions and replicas before executing the command.
-If the topic exists and has
+will create a topic with a the set number of partitions and replicas before executing the command.
-a different number of partitions/replicas, this command will fail.
+If the topic exists and has a different number of partitions/replicas, this command will fail with
+the following error message:

+> Cannot issue create command for missing kafka topic: `<topic name>`.
+To create this topic, specify
+> PARTITIONS and REPLICAS in the WITH clause (note that `ksql.ddl.source.topic.create.allow` must
+> be enabled for this functionality).

 This functionality will be flagged under a configuration `ksql.ddl.source.topic.create.allow`,
 which will default to `true` (new behavior is the default).